NothingLinux/.github/profile/README.md

 WM = NONE

-FUN FACT: This distro is from poland so it's polish distro but for all peoples no only for polish people
+FUN FACT: This distro is from Poland

 PACKAGE-MANAGER-TYPE = Ports